 ," which appeared on several Joplin compilation albums after she died in 1970.

 Elvis used the same lyrics, which differed from the Big Mama Thornton original.
-In this approach to the song, acting disappointed with his lover and repeating the lyrics, "Well, they said you was high-classed, but that was just a lie" six times.
-In Big Mama Thornton's original, she sings the line twice as "You told me you was high class, but I can see through that." (thanks, Jeff - Boston, MA)
+In this approach to the song, Elvis is acting disappointed with his lover and repeating the lyrics, "Well, they said you was high-classed, but that was just a lie" six times.
+In Thornton's original, she sings the line twice as "You told me you was high class, but I can see through that."

 This was one of the first big hits for the songwriting team of Jerry Leiber and Mike Stoller, who were teenagers when they wrote it.
 Based on the success of this song, Leiber and Stoller were hired to write many more songs for Elvis, as well as the score for his movie Jailhouse Rock.